 HOW TO MAKE DELICIOUS QUAIL EGG SHOTS

-1. Grab a medium-sized saucepan and fill it with water.
+- Take a small saucepan and fill it with water.
 Turn on the heat and bring it to a boil.
 As soon as the water starts boiling, prepare to soft boil your quail eggs (very soft; they'll be runny).
 Soft boiling quail eggs is different from boiling chicken eggs.
 Since these ones are considerably smaller, they will require less time.

-2. We recommend you give the water a brisk swirl.
+- I recommend you give the water a brisk swirl.
 As soon as you created a whirlpool, drop the quail eggs and leave them in for 1 minute.
 Then, remove them and place them under a stream of cold water for a couple of seconds.
-This will stop the cooking process and the eggs will remain soft and creamy, which is exactly what we want for this recipe.
+This will stop the cooking process and the eggs will remain soft and runny, which is exactly what we want for this recipe.

-4. After you're done peeling the eggs, put them on a dot of cold butter.
+- After you're done peeling the eggs, put them on a dot of cold butter.
 This will ensure that they stay in a vertical position.
-Take one tablespoon of fried and finely chopped bacon, and sprinkle it over the egg.
-Do the same for the chives or fresh onion.
+Take one tablespoon of fried and finely chopped bacon, and sprinkle it over the eggs.
+Do the same with the chives or fresh onion.
 Don't forget to salt to taste.
 Serve immediately!

 Of course, this recipe isn’t the only thing that works wonderfully as an elaborate snack.
 Take, for example, some of my deviled eggs recipes.
 People love deviled eggs.
 They’re small, delicious, and satiating!

 What’s great about this rather exotic recipe is that you can serve it with any occasion.
 For example, if you have a date or a birthday where you have a couple of guests coming over, this recipe is something that will leave a great impression!
 People will be pleasantly surprised at how complex it looks and impressed by its taste!
 You simply can’t go wrong with it!